pmndrs/zustand/docs/guides/typescript.md

 console.log(useBearStore.foo.toUpperCase())
 ```

 Zustand middlewares can mutate the store.
 But how could we possibly encode the mutation on the type-level?
-That is to say how could do we type `foo` so that this code compiles?
+That is to say how could we type `foo` so that this code compiles?

 For a usual statically typed language, this is impossible.
 But thanks to TypeScript, Zustand has something called a "higher-kinded mutator" that makes this possible.
 If you are dealing with complex type problems, like typing a middleware or using the `StateCreator` type, you will have to understand this implementation detail.
 For this, you can [check out #710](https://github.com/pmndrs/zustand/issues/710).